bennettp123/alpine-squid-docker/README.md

 and `mfworker`.
 In this case, it was determined using `curl -L http://whatsmyip.com`.)

-Do use the specific IP, not 0.0.0.0/0.
+Do use a specific host or subnet, not 0.0.0.0/0.
 You don't want an open proxy.

+While you're at it, consider locking down the other inbound ports too, especially port 22 (ssh).

 Finally, build and deploy the docker container: